 The battery life of a headlamp depends on two factors: the size of the batteries that go in it and the number of lumens that will drain that battery.
 The stronger the lamp, the shorter its battery life is.

 So, if battery life is important, you should opt for a battery with a smaller lumen output, because it will ultimately last longer.

-Well, I’ve showed you the best and brightest headlamps that money can buy.
+Well, I’ve shown you the best and brightest headlamps that money can buy.
 The rest is up to you.
 Choose the one that you like the most and head over to Amazon.
-Not only will you get a great deal, but you can also return any of these for free, if you happen to experience any issues!
+Not only will you get a great deal, but you can also return any of these for free if you happen to experience any issues!